 This guide has some tips for how to succeed in a video interview to help you present your best self and leave a lasting impression, maximising your chances of landing the job you want:

 The camera should be positioned so that your face can be seen clearly, to highlight your facial expressions.
-Allow it to capture your upper body, your hand gestures will look more natural if they can be picked up by the camera too.
+Allow the camera to capture your upper body; your hand gestures will look more natural if the camera can pick them up too.

 Pick the location you want to use.
 The room should be well lit, and your background should look professional and tidy – the more neutral and distraction-free the better.
 Natural light is better than artificial light but if you do need lights, position them in front of you rather than creating glare behind your head.